Tides Exercise - Biology 317 - Field Marine Biology (Due on Friday at Cabrillo Marine Aquarium Feb. 12, 2025 at beginning of class - 10 pts.)

 2nd Friday: a)____:____ _________ft. b)____:____ _________ft. c)____:____ _________ft. d)____:____ _________ft.

 2. Navigate to NOAA's webpage with a flexible interface for displaying tides for Los Angeles and vicinity.
-Create two graphs, contrasting three-day (72 hour) complete tidal cycles.
-The first graph (A) should be centered on our first Friday of the semester, and the second graph (B) should be centered on the second Friday of the semester. of this semester.
-To center it on the Friday, you need to start a day before and a day after each Friday by adjusting the dates.
+Create graphs for a three-day cycle for the first and second Fridays of February 2025, starting a day before and a day after each Friday by adjusting the dates.
 After you adjust the dates, click on "Plot Daily" under "Update".
-I recommend that you make a screen capture of each graph, to refer to in Step 3.
+I recommend that you make a screen capture of each graph, for your own use in completing step 3.

-4. True____ False_____ (choose one) The tidal height changes in height more rapidly midway between high and low tide than it does at or near low tide.
+4. True/False (circle one) The tidal height is changing faster midway between high and low tide than it is at or near low tide.

 5. What is the duration between the first Thursday's LLW and the 1st Friday's LLW tide?
 Please be as precise as possible.

-6. Study what is mean by mixed tides in our text (please fine and read the tides section).
+6. Study what is mean by mixed tides in our text (p.
+41).
 Explain what this means in terms of the observed tidal cycles.
-Please note that the typical pattern is abbreviated in the following order: HHW, LLW, LHW, HLW, so the most extreme low tide directly follows the most extreme high tide each day.
+Please note that the typical pattern is abbreviated in the following order: HHW, LLW, LHW, HLW, so the most extreme low tide directly follows the most extreme high tide.
 Apply these labels to each of your graphs.

 7. Repeat steps 2-4 starting with the 2nd Thursday (i.e., make a graph for tides spanning three days, one week later).

 8. Study the difference between "spring" and "neap" tides after reading the section on tides in our text.
 There are also good web sites that explain tides.
-Assign one of these terms, "spring" or "neap", to each of the graphs that you drew.
-Explain your labels ("spring" or "neap") in terms of the lunar cycle (i.e., new, first quarter, full, third quarter) in the following space:
+Assign one of these terms ("spring" or "neap") to each of the graphs that you drew.
+Explain your assignments in terms of the lunar cycle (i.e., new, first quarter, full, third quarter) in the following space:

-9. In terms of how low the tides during our Friday afternoon field trips, how does the better of the 1st or 2nd Friday lower low tides compare with upcoming low tides (3rd to 15th Fridays)?
-(Hint: You can also consult our course field trip schedule here.)
+9. In terms of how low the tides during our Friday afternoon field trips, how do the upcoming Friday lower low tides compare with the lunar cycle?
+How do you look up the lunar cycle?
+(Hint: Most calendar apps allow you to install a lunar calendar, and you can also consult our course field trip schedule here.)